CODAIT/flight-delay-notebooks/README.md

        --cos_bucket=flights
 ```

-**Note:** The cloud object storage above is a local minio object storage but other cloud-based object storage services could be configured and used in this scenario.
+**Note:** The cloud object storage endpoint above assumes a local minio object storage but other cloud-based object storage services could be configured and used in this scenario.

 If using the default minio storage - following the local Kubeflow installation instructions above - the arguments should be `--cos_endpoint=http://minio-service:9000`, `--cos_username=minio`, `--cos_password=minio123`.

-Similarly, the KFP api endpoint would be `--api_endpoint=http://127.0.0.1:31380/pipeline`.
+The api endpoint for local Kubeflow Pipelines would then be `--api_endpoint=http://127.0.0.1:31380/pipeline`.

 **Don't forget to setup port-forwarding for the KFP ML Pipelines API service and Minio service as per the above instructions.**